 As has always been the case with our class excursions, there was never a shortage of fascinating sights and sounds at these various venues.
 Both the Royal Observatory and the Maritime Museum were particularly interesting as they offered an in-depth look at England's astronomy and seafaring histories, and provided many interactive, kid-friendly activities for visiting families.

-clean and efficient like the other services offered by London Transport, the River Bus service struck me as a "mellower" form of getting to one's destination, as the pace of the boats on the river is slower than the frenetic rush of the Underground or the stop-and-go traffic rhythms of the bus.
+With the nautical theme of today's excursion, it was certainly appropriate that part of our transportation to Greenwich was on the Thames via the River Bus (boat) service.
+While as clean and efficient like the other services offered by London Transport, the River Bus service struck me as a "mellower" form of getting to one's destination, as the pace of the boats on the river is slower than the frenetic rush of the Underground or the stop-and-go traffic rhythms of the bus.
 It's a nice, relaxing alternative if you're not in a huge hurry to get to where you're going, and offers a unique perspective of the city itself.

 No comments: